leragogogo/emergency_map/README.md

 # Emergency map of Heidelberg

-The map that finds the shortest path from user's click to a hospital using either Dijkstra or A* algorithms, can be found at https://leragogogo.github.io/emergency_map/
+The map that finds the shortest path from the user's click to a hospital using either Dijkstra or A* algorithms can be found at: https://leragogogo.github.io/emergency_map/

 ## Setup Guide
 Follow the next steps to run this app locally: